Armyworm Invasion: How to Deal With This Invasive Pest

 Armyworms can cause a great deal of destruction to your landscaping, so it’s vital to move quickly if you believe you’ve discovered them.
 They start by chewing through the plant cells on your foliage, leaving behind what appears to be a “windowpane effect.”
 Always in search of edible greenery, they will attack and eat just about everything.
 When working together in large numbers, as their name suggests, they can consume entire lawns overnight.

 How To Get Rid of Them?

-And if all else fails, a pest control and lawn treatment service like what Higher Ground Lawn Care & Lighting offers is more than substantial enough to effectively get rid of the armyworms.
+And if all else fails, pest control and lawn treatment service like what Higher Ground Lawn Care & Lighting offers are more than substantial enough to effectively get rid of the armyworms.
 Best of all, the insecticide treatments will selectively control the armyworm invasion without harming the other, more beneficial insects that inhabit your yard.

 Higher Ground Lawn Care and Lighting are ready to take your property to a higher level.
 Experience why your neighbors and businesses in University Park, TX & surrounding areas choose Higher Ground Lawn Care & Lighting to bring their property to the next level.
 Contact Us at (682) 206-3596 or check out our website today.